maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

   ![Not detected](images/serial-7Serach.png)

-- Windows found the Serial Port (click Details to see).
+- Windows found the Serial Port (click Details if you want to check).

   ![Not detected](images/serial-8found.png)

-- It needs the driver, so browse to `C:\WINDOWS\SYSTEM`.
+- The wizard needs the driver, browse to `C:\WINDOWS\SYSTEM`, where a driver happens to be copied from the CD-ROM.

   ![Not detected](images/serial-9path.png)

-- We open Device manager, for example by right-clicking on My Computer > Properties.
+- Done.
+As a check, we open Device manager, for example by right-clicking on My Computer > Properties.
   It confirms we have COM1 driver installed.

   ![Not detected](images/serial-10installed.png)